Which stone is best for pregnancy?

 Moonstone, traditionally associated with motherhood

 Mineralogically, moonstone is an orthoclase feldspar with the formula KAlSi₃O₈, hardness 6 to 6.5 on the Mohs scale.
-Its characteristic milky bluish sheen, called adularescence, is produced by the interference of light between alternating layers of two slightly different feldspathic structures within the crystal.
+Its characteristic milky bluish sheen, called adularescence, is produced by the interference of light between alternating layers of two slightly different feldspar structures within the crystal.
 The most beautiful moonstones come from Sri Lanka, India, and Madagascar.

 Rose quartz, for emotional gentleness